Prostate Cancer Treatment Overview

 - Favorable intermediate risk.
 Active surveillance remains an option.
 Additional tests may help decide whether to pursue treatment rather than active surveillance.
 Both radiation (including proton therapy) and surgery may be treatment options.

 - Unfavorable intermediate risk.
-Treatment is generally recommended unless advanced age or other medical problems predicts a limited life expectancy.
+Treatment is generally recommended unless advanced age or other medical problems predict a limited life expectancy.
 Both radiation (including proton therapy) and surgery may be treatment options.
 Androgen deprivation therapy is likely to be recommended.

 - High risk.
 Treatment is generally recommended.
 Both radiation (including proton therapy) and surgery may be treatment options.
 Androgen deprivation therapy is recommended.